PlayWithAndyJin/EasyProjectsManagementSystem/README.md

 ## ☎️ Contact
 - Email: 2358155969@qq.com
-- For questions, you can also send a message via `gitee` internal mail
+- For questions, you can also submit issue.

 ## 🙏 Acknowledgements